When we write code we do it in something called a text editor. As the name implies, that's a piece of software meant to edit text.

 Word processing programs (like Microsoft Word, Google Docs, etc.) may be the first thing that comes to mind when you think of "text editors".
 But these programs are not ideal for writing code because they add styles and formatting that get in the way of code.
 We want plain, raw text without any extras like fonts, paragraph indentation, etc.

 If you have a Mac, your device comes with a text editor called TextEdit which can be found in your Applications list.
-If you have a PC, the default text editor is Notepad, which can be found though the Start menu.
+If you have a PC, the default text editor is Notepad, which can be found through the Start menu.
 The Mac Terminal application also includes a console-based text editor called Nano.
 These text editors allow us to write code with plain, raw text.

 At Epicodus we use a free text editor called Atom.
 Atom was designed with web developers and computer programmers in mind, and includes tons of handy features and customization that help write and navigate code more efficiently.